MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 *Published.* See § 734.7 of the EAR.

-*Pulse compression.* (Cat 6) - The coding and processing of a radar signal pulse of long time duration to one of short time duration, while maintaining the benefits of high pulse energy.
+*Pulse compression.* (Cat 6)—The coding and processing of a radar signal pulse of long time duration to one of short time duration, while maintaining the benefits of high pulse energy.

-*Pulse duration.* (Cat 6) - Duration of a “laser” pulse is the time between the half-power points on the leading edge and trailing edge of an individual pulse.
+*Pulse duration.* (Cat 6)—Duration of a “laser” pulse is the time between the half-power points on the leading edge and trailing edge of an individual pulse.

-*Pulsed Laser.* (Cat 6) - A pulsed “laser” is defined as having a “pulse duration” that is less than or equal to 0.25 seconds.
+*Pulsed Laser.* (Cat 6)—A pulsed “laser” is defined as having a “pulse duration” that is less than or equal to 0.25 seconds.

 *Purchaser.* The person abroad who has entered into a transaction to purchase an item for delivery to the ultimate consignee.
 In most cases, the purchaser is not a bank, forwarding agent, or intermediary.
 The purchaser and ultimate consignee may be the same entity.